Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_Tandem_PCIe_DFX/README.txt

      memory mapped, and 1 H2C streaming.

     $> echo 3 > /sys/bus/pci/devices/0000:b3:00.0/qdma/qmax

+     Before adding the queues, ensure proper register access by reading the value at 0x2_0004(SBI-CTRL reg) from the host by executing

+    $> dma-ctl qdmab3000 reg read bar 4 0x20004

+     Record this value so that it can be restored later.
+     Update the value to 0x29 at the offset by issuing.

+    $> dma-ctl qdmab3000 reg write bar 4 0x20004 0x29

   8. Add the queues.
 Queue 0 is the memory-mapped host-to-card queue, Queue 1 is the memory-mapped card-to-host queue, and Queue 2 is the streaming